 Contracts with rigid numbers can be challenging in the often uncertain conditions of a growing company.
 You need a BPO who can quickly adjust to your needs.
 How much notice does the outsourcer require if you need to reduce the size of the team?
-At Peak Support, we ask for 30 days notice.
-We have no long-term commitments or minimum contract lengths.

 An outsourced team needs to feel like an extension of the internal team and adapt to your voice, system, and culture.
 This means you’ll want the freedom to talk directly to agents if needed.
 In addition, if an agent is underperforming, you want a partner who will act quickly to respond to your concerns.

 That doesn’t mean you need to approve every hiring or management decision your outsourcer makes - after all, you’re partnering with them to get these tasks off your plate.
 But you want to make sure the customer service outsourcing firm will partner with you to make sure the team is performing to your standards.